April 26, 2023 at 2:54 p.m.

 The iPhone 15 will be able to use some USB-C accessories, but most still need to be made compatible with iOS.
 It’s a headache for Apple, consumers, and third-party accessory makers.

 A Brief History of USB-C

-Numerous USB hubs and docking stations that can multiply ports and provide connectivity for older USB devices.
-That said, the future of device connectivity is wireless, which is why some newer Apple notebooks only have one USB port.
+Numerous USB hubs and docking stations can multiply ports and connect older USB devices, with varying degrees of success.
+That said, the future of device connectivity is wireless, which is why some Apple notebooks only have one USB port.

 USB-C vs. Lightning